noname0310/bullet-rust-wasm/README.md

-# bullet-wasm
+# bullet-rust-wasm

-Experimental project to compile Bullet Physics to WebAssembly for rust wasm.
+Experimental project to compile Bullet Physics to WebAssembly for rust wasm projects.

 ## License